-2.3 Pre-consultation
+2.3 Pre-consultation & consultation on draft Drought Plan

-In preparing this draft Drought Plan Albion Eco followed published guidance and communicated with its customers, bulk supply provider (Dŵr Cymru), Welsh Government, Natural Resources Wales (NRW) and Ofwat.
+In preparing this Drought Plan Albion Eco followed published guidance and communicated with its customers, bulk supply provider (Dŵr Cymru), Welsh Government, Natural Resources Wales (NRW) and Ofwat.
 There are currently no Water Supply Licensees operating in the Shotton NAV area.

 Given the limited scale and scope for operational interventions, responses were limited to points of clarification and seeking further information on expected potable savings as a result of actions implemented once drought triggers are reached.
 This is addressed in section 5.
+No further submissions were made during the draft Drought Plan consultation stage.